schlomo/cloudrail-demo/terragrunt/README.md

 exit status 1
 ```

-Whereas, if there are no violations were found for mandated rules, the end of the execution would look like this:
+Whereas, if there are no violations found for mandated rules, the end of the execution would look like this:

 ```
 [terragrunt] 2021/02/09 10:59:13 Running command: docker run --rm -v /Users/grunt/code/cloudrail-demo/terragrunt:/data indeni/cloudrail-cli run -d . --tf-plan plan.out --origin ci --build-link https://somelink --execution-source-identifier build-id --api-key myapikey --auto-approve